OmarMuhammedAli/Encryption-Decryption/README.md

 _Shift:_ Only alphabet characters will be shifted, retaining case (A-Z and a-z).

-_Reverse:_ Every alphabet character will be switched with the its alphabet character peer from the opposite direction of the alphabet (A -> Z, B -> Y,..), retaining case (A-Z and a-z).
+_Reverse:_ Every alphabet character will be switched with its alphabet character peer from the opposite direction of the alphabet (A -> Z, B -> Y,..), retaining case (A-Z and a-z).
 Non-alphabet charaters will remain unaffected.

 _Unicode:_ All characters are shifted and may become any unicode character.